VanderSat Viewer User Guide¶

 - Change measure unit: click the third control with a letter under the arrow control on the left.
 Units available: meters (m), miles (mi), nautical miles (nm).

-Once disabled the measurement tool, the measures will be kept on the map.
+Once the measurement tool is disabled, the data will be kept on the map.
 But enabling it again will clear them.